-The Department of Human Performance and Health Education provides an articulated curriculum that incorporates effective instruction, extensive professional field experiences in area schools, state of the art technology and academic resources.
+The Physical Education program provides an articulated curriculum that incorporates effective instruction, extensive professional field experiences in area schools, state of the art technology and academic resources.
 The goal of providing this type of program is to develop lifelong learners who possess the skills, knowledge and personal-social attributes to competently assume professional roles in a culturally diverse, highly technical society.

 The Physical Education program is recognized as an approved program by the National Council for the Accreditation of Teacher Education.

-Western has adopted an electronic format to host the portfolios of students.
-In addition, students must attain a C or better in HPER 1500, 2400, 2430, 3460, 4470 and 4480.
+A minimum cumulative grade point average of 2.5 must be attained for enrollment in Intern Teaching and for a recommendation for the teaching certificate.
+In addition, students must attain a “C” or better in HPER 1500, 2400, 2430, 3460, 4470 and 4480.
 Each of the courses listed is a pre-requisite for the course(s) that precede it.
-Students must re-take pre-requisites in the event a C is not earned.
+Students must re-take pre-requisites in the event a “C” is not earned.

 WMU Academic Policy limits enrollment in a specific class to three separate attempts.
 Students are required to apply for intern teaching one full year prior to placement.
 All academic requirements must be completed prior to intern teaching.
-Students must attain a 2.5 overall GPA and a C or better in all required HPHE Department and College of Education and Human Development courses (1500, 2400, 2430, 3460, 4470, 4480, ED 305 and ES 395), provide proof of personal insurance and a negative TB test.
+Students must attain a 2.5 overall GPA and a “C” or better in all required HPHE Department and College of Education and Human Development courses (HPHE 1500, 2400, 2430, 3460, 4470, 4480, ED 3050 and ES 3950), provide proof of personal insurance and a negative TB test.

 Successful completion of the physical education - teacher/coach major makes a student eligible for K-12 certification for the teaching of physical education in Michigan.